 William, a carpenter, never prospered in Hampton, though he and Eunice were accepted members of society and attended meeting.
 Eunice, by all accounts, was a difficult and unlikable person.
-This probably contributed to her legal problems.
+That probably contributed to her legal problems.

 William Cole apparently did not miss his wife much, though he did miss her labor on their farm.
-With Eunice languishing in prison, William turned to the townspeople for assistance with his daily needs.
+With Eunice languishing in prison, William turned to the townspeople for help with his daily needs.
 The townspeople provided it, but it could not use his property as a means of payment because he had deeded it to Eunice.
 She had apparently threatened to leave him if he did not.

 William Cole petitioned the courts to return his land to him, though he apparently did not ask for the return of Eunice.